Limited offer — lifetime access:$75$60

 Add the rive package

-Open pubspec.yaml and add the rive dependency.
+Open pubspec.yaml and add the dependency.

 YAML